task-next — community task-next, sonash-v0, community, ide skills

 About this Skill

-Ideal for Project Management Agents requiring dependency-aware task selection and streamlined workflow optimization. task-next is a dependency-aware task selection skill that displays ready tasks based on dependency resolution, utilizing commands like /task-next and /task-next --all.
+Ideal for Project Management Agents requiring dependency-aware task selection and streamlined workflow optimization.
+Show dependency-resolved next tasks from ROADMAP.md active sprint

 jasonmichaelbell78-creator jasonmichaelbell78-creator